tbohn/VIC_Landcover_MODIS_NLCD_INEGI/README.md

 1. Downloading of MODIS data
 2. Aggregation of MODIS land surface properties over the desired land cover classification
 3. Gap-filling
-4. Replacement of the L2015 land cover fractions and land surface properties with the MOD-LSP values
+4. Replacement of the L2015 land cover fractions and land surface properties with the MOD-LSP values (but retaining the original soil parameters)

 In addition, there are various utility scripts (e.g., clipping to smaller region of interest, subsampling, etc).

 ## Inputs:
 ### Land Cover Classifications:
  - MOD12Q1.005 MODIS-based classification of Friedl et al (2010) at 500-m resolution, for years 2001-2013.
-This cand be downloaded from the [MODIS site](https://lpdaac.usgs.gov/dataset_discovery/modis).
+This can be downloaded from the [MODIS site](https://lpdaac.usgs.gov/dataset_discovery/modis).
  - NLCD_INEGI land cover classifications (Bohn and Vivoni 2019a) for years 1992, 2001, and 2011.
 These are a combination of the National Land Cover Database (NLCD; Homer et al., 2015) over the United States and a modification of the INEGI Uso del Suelo y Vegetacion (INEGI, 2014) classification over Mexico that was harmonized with the NLCD legend.
 These are available for download at [Zenodo](https://zenodo.org/record/2580428).

 ### Land Surface Properties: